We are Here to Help

 Career Development helps students identify and implement career goals that complement their learning, development, and success.
 Students get assistance with all aspects of their major and career planning, applying for internships and jobs, and applying for graduate and professional school.
 Much of the work with first-year students focuses on choosing and changing majors, exploring careers, and applying for part-time jobs.
 The office works intentionally with all Undeclared students.

-The Center for Global Education provides the advising and review of education-abroad opportunities, information about exchange programs, and Capital-managed study abroad programs.
+The Center for Global Education provides for advising and review of education-abroad opportunities, information about exchange programs, and Capital-managed study abroad programs.
 The Office also counsels and advises international students and scholars in the areas of immigration regulations, living in the U.S., initial academic advising, health insurance, options on legal work opportunities, and assistance on connecting to university and community resources.
 The Intensive English Language Program (CIEP) is located within this department and provides intensive English instruction for academic purposes for non-native English speakers.

 The Center for Health and Wellness provides a comprehensive array of medical and mental-health services that will aid in the assessment, treatment, prevention, and promotion of health and wellness on campus.